chromaway/ngcccbase/doc/exchange.md

 This should return JSON data that can be used for backing up the asset definition, and for sharing the asset definition with other parties and exchanges that may want to trade your asset.

 Let's say you want to send 10 shares to another party.
-This could be a withdraw from a shared wallet on an exchange, or part of a trade between you and another party.
+This could be a withdrawal from a shared wallet on an exchange, or part of a trade between you and another party.

 Transfer 10 shares of the "Foo, Inc." company to someone else's wallet.